7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Timeline +

-According to the AMA’s 2023 Prior Authorization Physician Survey, the average prior authorization takes 14 business days — nearly three calendar weeks.
-In prior authorization behavioral health this has direct clinical consequences: a client seeking mental health care who must wait three weeks for authorization approval before their first billable session is significantly more likely to disengage before treatment begins.
+The average prior authorization takes 14 business days — nearly three calendar weeks.
+In behavioral health this has direct clinical consequences: a client seeking mental health care who must wait three weeks for authorization approval before their first billable session is significantly more likely to disengage before treatment begins.

 Automation cannot change the payer’s review period, but it compresses the administrative component by initiating auth submissions at the moment of scheduling rather than at intake.
 Practices that start the 14-day clock at scheduling rather than intake compress the gap between a client’s first contact and their first covered session by 3–7 days on average.